scientific-dev/scientific-dev/README.md

 # Hey, so you found me!

-- 🔭 Currently working on Nothing
+- 🔭 Currently updating my development website
 - 🌱 Currently learning React
 - 📫 Join my [Discord Server](https://discord.gg/FrduEZd) and chat with me there
-- ⚡ Fact: I am human!
+- ⚡ Fact: Even though its simple web project but i use backend for it too using ejs
 - 🌐 You can check out my website [here](https://decimaldev.xyz)

 ## My main projects